How to Get Donors for a Nonprofit Organization: 6 Ideas

 Reaching out at the right moment makes your request feel relevant instead of random.

 A thoughtfully designed annual report can also support personalized outreach.
-The impact stories and data it contains can be repurposed across emails, direct mail, and social campaigns, ensuring consistent messaging across channels.
+The impact stories and data it contains can be repurposed across emails, direct mail, social campaigns, ensuring consistent messaging across channels.

 3. Tell Compelling Stories That Attract Donors